top of page

 1

-Company uses eggs in their products, or sells eggs.
+The company uses eggs (of any type) in its products, or sells eggs.

 Icons-02.jpg